apache/flink/docs/content.zh/docs/connectors/table/hive/hive_read_write.md

   </tbody>
 </table>

+### Load Partition Splits

+Multi-thread is used to split hive's partitions.
+You can use `table.exec.hive.load-partition-splits.thread-num` to configure the thread number.
+The default value is 3 and the configured value should be bigger than 0.

 ## Temporal Table Join

 You can use a Hive table as a temporal table, and then a stream can correlate the Hive table by temporal join.